benalperim/Web_Sukit/Project1-Skeleton/README.md

 ----------------------------------------
 Command line arguments
 ----------------------------------------
-    The compile files should handle anything needed with the command line, however if you compile and run yourself, it should handle any variation from the client side.
+    The compile files (run, runClient, runGuest, runClientTest_) should handle anything needed with the command line, however if you compile and run yourself, it should handle any variation from the client side.

     the Client options are: